Understanding and Treating Baby Constipation

 Emmy is the founder of Kiindred and mother to 3 little ones.
 Over the last 4 years, she has worked with some of the most credible experts in the parenting space and is a keen contributor on all things parenthood.

-Created on Oct 18, 2023 · 4 mins read
+Updated on Aug 04, 2025 · 4 mins read

 Once you become a parent you realise pretty quickly that baby poop – or lack of it – takes up a significant portion of your thoughts.
-Newborn constipation is quite rare in breastfed babies, however as they move on from a breast milk diet to solid foods, or if they are formula-fed, their digestive system can react and this can continue as they grow into toddlers – and beyond!
-Understanding what causes constipation in infants and the symptoms to look out for can help you treat and relieve any pain, in most cases, without the need for medicine, laxatives or supplements.
-However in some cases, when you’ve tried everything else, treatment may be the only option to cure your baby’s constipation.
+Newborn constipation is quite rare in breastfed babies, however as they move on from a breast milk diet to solid foods, or if they are formula-fed, their digestive system can react.
+This can continue as they grow into toddlers – and beyond!

-The consistency of your baby’s stool depends on what they are being fed, and varies over time as solids are introduced into their diet (between 4 to 6 months of age).
+The consistency of your baby’s stool depends on what they are being fed and varies over time as solids are introduced into their diet (between 4 to 6 months of age).
 This is because your baby’s digestive system becomes more mature, handling each stage of their diet differently.

 • Hard and dry, or crumbly stools that look like small pebbles